ghdl/ghdl/doc/references/ImplementationOfVITAL.rst

 Negative constraint calculation
 ===============================

-Negative constraint delay adjustment are necessary to handle negative constraint such as a negative setup time.
+Negative constraint delay adjustments are necessary to handle negative constraints such as a negative setup time.
 This step is defined in the VITAL standard and should occur after backannotation.

 GHDL does not do negative constraint calculation.
 It fails to handle models